cleancoindev/wns/docs/userguide.rst

 ::

-    var node = namehash('myname.eth');
+    var node = namehash('myname.wan');

-Ask the ENS registry for the resolver responsible for that node:
+Ask the WNS registry for the resolver responsible for that node:

 ::

-    var resolverAddress = ens.resolver(node);
+    var resolverAddress = wns.resolver(node);

 Create an instance of a resolver contract at that address: